 Following – The people that follow a user or that a user follows.

 Google – The most popular search engine.
-Google has over 60% of desktop searches and 80% of mobile searches.
+Google has over 88% of global searches.
 Google’s goal is to give the searcher exactly what they’re searching for.
 Google wants fresh, relevant content written for the human reader in natural language.

 Google Juice – Anything that helps in search engine optimization: relevant links, proper use of keywords, blogging at least once a week, etc.